 This Webby Award-winning animated series, hand-drawn by Academy Award nominee Bill Plympton, premiered on the New York Times, was broadcast on ARTE, and shown at New York's IFC Center.

 A music-infused documentary about composer-choreographer Meredith Monk, one of the great artistic pioneers of our time.
-The film, which features interviews with Björk and David Byrne, has been awarded grants from the National Endowment for the Humanities and Steven Spielberg's Jewish Story Partners.
+The film, now in post-production, features interviews with Björk and David Byrne, and has been awarded grants from the National Endowment for the Humanities and Steven Spielberg's Jewish Story Partners.

 The appointment of Bill Burns as CIA Director caps a lifetime of foreign service that earned him the moniker “America’s secret diplomatic weapon.”
 In this documentary, Burns and his contemporaries reflect on the power and purpose of American diplomacy at a pivotal moment in world politics.
 Executive Producer: Reid Hoffman.